packz/LookingGlass/README.md

 ## User interface

-  LookingGlass is meant to be run on a local, headless (without monitor), always-on computer.
-Installation consists of copying a disk image to an SD card, inserting that into a Raspberry Pi, and plugging it into your local network (preferably behind a router).
+  LookingGlass is meant to be run on a local, headless (without monitor), always-on computer (or virtual machine).
+Installation consists of copying a disk image to an SD card, inserting that into a Raspberry Pi, and plugging it into your local network behind your router or firewall.

   The user is presented with a webmail interface that guides them through setup, as well as the steps in securing the conversations with their contacts.
 Think of it as a security appliance, like a network printer.